saylibhavsar/Data-Visualization-Projects/final-project-part-two.md

 <br>
 ## Outline

 This project looks at the trade-offs of remote and hybrid work arrangements, with recommendations for early-career professionals.
 It focuses on how diverse work paradigms affect productivity and career success.
-The study presents hybrid work as a well-balanced option that meets the demands of both flexibility and professional progress by illuminating how managers and employees balance the advantages and disadvantages of each work environment.
+It presents hybrid work as a well-balanced option that meets the demands of both flexibility and professional progress by highlighting how managers and employees balance the advantages and disadvantages of each work environment.

 * Overview of the shift to remote work during the pandemic and its initial positive effects on productivity and employee satisfaction.
 * Highlight the emerging issues with sustaining remote work, especially for early-career professionals who require mentorship and growth opportunities.